Table of Contents Show

 5. Lato

 Lato is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic (“Lato” means “Summer” in Polish).
 In December 2010 the Lato family was published under the Open Font License by his foundry tyPoland, with support from Google.
-Lato is considered a good font for architecture portfolio work because it balances warmth and professionalism — its semi-rounded letterforms feel approachable while maintaining the clean structure that architectural presentations demand.
+Lato is considered a good font for architecture portfolio work because it balances warmth and professionalism.
+Its semi-rounded letterforms feel approachable while maintaining the clean structure that architectural presentations demand.
 As a free architectural font, it remains one of the most downloaded typefaces on Google Fonts.
+For architecture students on a budget, pairing Lato with Spartan creates a polished combination at zero cost.

 6. Helvetica